knthompson26/Age-sex-GAD7-PHQ9-GLAD/README.md

 Age-sex-GAD7-PHQ9-GLAD

 # Code for paper "Age and sex-related variability in the presentation of generalized anxiety and depression symptoms" published in Depression and Anxiety (2021).
-## Authors: Katherine N Thompson, Christopher Hübel, Rosa Cheesman ...
-Gerome Breen, Thalia Eley.
+## Authors: Katherine N. Thompson, Christopher Hübel, Rosa Cheesman ...
+Gerome Breen, Thalia C. Eley.
 ### https://doi.org/10.1002/da.23213

-All code written by Katherine N Thompson.
+All code written by Katherine N. Thompson and Christopher Hübel.

 Analyses were conducted in R Studio version 4.0.2.